When people picture the outcome of an analyst’s work, they think of something like this.

 This works for a lot of people, as an analyst or coach I think it’s important for you to encourage different methods of self reflection from your players and help them discover what is for best for them at different times.

-There are times for certain personalities to watch the game on a projector in a dark room by themselves taking notes and there are other times for players to watch together with a pizza on a couch such as at the start of the season when you’re trying to blend new players into the squad.
+There are times for certain personalities to watch the game on a projector in a dark room by themselves taking notes and there are other times for players to watch together with a pizza on a couch such as at the start of the season when you’re trying to blend new players into the squad or on tour.

 When it comes to player development, you can get a lot more creative in what and how you use analysis and video than you can purely measuring performance.